Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 Building a Chimpanzee classifier does not inform us on their language, neither does it inform us on how the classifier work.
 However, if we keep our models small, we can apply techniques in interpretability to interpret their inner workings.
 This, in turn, can refine our thinking.

+To learn more, read the `whitebox-ai.pdf` presentation file.
+It also has a list of suggested reading material.

 ### The Dataset

 At our disposal, is a dataset of (approximately) 2s recordings of chimpanzees which contain a: